 As I mentioned before, content is extremely important if you want your business website to be visible.
 Creating high-quality content that is keyword rich and relevant to your ideal buyer persona will improve your chances of a high ranking on search engines.
 You can also use this content to get your brand on social media and prove your expertise.
 If you aren’t blogging or publishing long-form social posts about your expertise, you are missing out on an opportunity to establish yourself as a reputable thought leader.
 I highly suggest taking the time to create content such as eBooks and white papers, as well.
 You can gate this content to capture emails when someone wants to access it, so you not only establish credibility and expertise, but you are directly generating leads on that piece of content.
 If you want to learn more about how to optimize your content marketing strategy, check out Content Marketing Strategies to Keep in Mind.

-If your goal is to generate more leads, I suggest focusing on understanding your buyer personas, diving into SEO, and optimizing your content marketing strategy.
+If your goal is to increase organic lead generation, I suggest focusing on understanding your buyer personas, diving into SEO, and optimizing your content marketing strategy.
 While each of these tactics can work on their own to generate organic leads, they operate the best when grouped together.
 Understanding your personas will help you find the right keywords to integrate into your site architecture, HTML markup, and content.
 Content will help optimize your SEO by establishing page authority and trust with search engines and your readers.
 Understand buyer personas will align all efforts, SEO will increase visibility, and content marketing can help improve SEO as well as offer thought leadership, credibility, and direct lead generation opportunities.